-and private buildings with a floor area greater than 1,000 square metres.
+It will continue to be a requirement on the sale or lease of a property that, if no EPC exists for the building, one must be obtained.
+The Action Plan procedure will apply to the sale or letting of larger buildings: that is large public and private buildings with a floor area greater than 1,000 square metres.
 The Regulations also apply to "building units": part of a building that is designed or altered to be used separately.

-Some buildings are exempt from the Regulations.
+Some buildings will be exempt from the Regulations.

 These include:

-- buildings which have installed green deal measures - this is because they would already have in effect an EPC and an action plan; - buildings constructed to the 2002 building standards (and pre-2002 buildings that have been retrofitted to meet recent energy standards), as they are already sufficiently energy efficient so no action plan is necessary; and - temporary buildings with a planned time of use of two years or less, workshops, and nonresidential agricultural buildings with low energy demand.
+- buildings which have installed green deal measures this is because they would already have in effect an EPC, and an action plan: the Green Deal plan - buildings constructed to the 2002 building standards, (and pre 2002 buildings that have been retrofitted to meet recent energy standards) - they are already sufficiently energy efficient so no action plan is necessary; and - temporary buildings with a planned time of use of two years or less, workshops and non-residential agricultural buildings with low energy demand.

-On sale or lease of an eligible property, an EPC still must be obtained2 unless a valid current EPC already exists.
-In addition, an Action Plan must be prepared by a section 63 advisor - a qualified member of an approved organisation.
+On sale or lease of an eligible property, an EPC still must be obtained unless a valid current EPC already exists.
+In addition, an Action Plan must be prepared by a section 63 advisor - a qualified member of approved organisation.
 The section 63 advisor undertakes the assessment of the energy performance of the building, using the energy performance data from the EPC, and prepares and issues the Action Plan.

 The Action Plan must: